Fee Information at a Glance

-- The fee information presented on these pages is based on 2019-2020 rates, which are subject to change in subsequent years;
+- The fee information presented on these pages is based on current rates, which are subject to change in subsequent years;

 - You can access rough estimates of the total fees (based on 2020-2021 rates) and costs of living associated with a UAlberta graduate degree on this page.

 If you are an international student seeking admission (or admitted) to a graduate program beginning in Fall 2020 or later, please note that:

 - The University of Alberta is introducing a new tuition model for international students who enroll in new programs starting in Fall 2020.

 - As part of this new tuition model for international students, you will be provided with a guaranteed tuition rate at the time of admission.